 Menomadin begins by identifying the root causes of poverty and inequality in a region, then develops a cross-disciplinary and scalable solution that aligns with their profit goals and the United Nations’ Sustainable Development Goals.
 Not a government department and not a charity – so what does the Menomadin Foundation do?
 At first, even the foundation itself couldn’t quite explain, which presented an obstacle when seeking partners and creating marketing materials.

 Before diving into the branding and visual identity, we began by learning about their work in Luanda, Africa.
 Our team observed how they provide women and youth with the education and resources for financial independence.
 Through this field research and our co-creation meetings, we developed Menomadin’s blended business and financial model as a social impact foundation.

 Together we defined the core terminology – strategic philanthropy, impact investing, and cross-sector partnerships – of how they help communities like Luanda.
 We then tailored their messaging to speak to different audiences.
-Once their organizational structure was determined, we designed their logo to emphasize their three-pronged approach.
-The natural color palette of their new website and print materials conveys the foundation’s goal of empowering people through sustainable efforts.
+Once their organisational structure was determined, we designed their logo to emphasise their three-pronged approach.
+The natural colour palette of their new website and print materials conveys the foundation’s goal of empowering people through sustainable efforts.